 There is a riddling of guilt that comes with these parental duties; Are you doing enough?
 Are you doing too much?
 Are you making too many mistakes?
 Are you doing the right things?
 The expectations of yourself become crushing.
 That, on top of all the external demands- household, career, personal concerns, etc- the role of being a parent becomes incredibly daunting.

-Over time, these duties that require so much attention will begin to wear parents down.
+Over time, these duties that require so much attention will begin to wear parents down and they will begin to burn out.
 Parental tasks are a priority and become so consuming that the degradation of the parents themselves often isn’t noticed until it has reached a crucial point.
-Parents reach a point of being burnt out completely; their tasks become impossible to conquer and their ability to manage becomes intrinsically challenging.
+Parents reach a point of burn out completely; their tasks become impossible to conquer and their ability to manage becomes intrinsically challenging.
 While it may seem that the hole is inescapable, it’s not.
 There is hope.

-How to avoid getting burnt out as a parent
+How to avoid burn out as a parent

 There are steps that parents can take to ensure they are capable of giving their children- and themselves- the proper care they need to be able to be positive parents: